VNGRD/quartz/content/notes in progress/flames grow with immortal courage.md

 > *Beneath the scars*
 > *You’ll never be tainted by fate*

-Or, Corvus shows the Convocation why the seat of Azem is symbolized as the sun.
+Or, Koronis shows the Convocation why the seat of Azem is symbolized as the sun.

 ---
 From the start, Azem was known to be an oddity even amongst oddities among the Ancients.
 For a people that chose to pursue knowledge to bring peace and prosperity to society, he chose to pursue martial arts and ceaseless wandering instead.
 Where the Convocation would choose to step back and watch with detached interest, Azem would throw himself into the problem, heedless of their statements regarding the matter and breaking several unspoken rules in the process.